Fine motor skill: Preschool

 Children typically attend preschool between the ages of 2 and 5.
 At this time, the child is capable of grasping objects using the static tripod grasp, which is the combined use of the index, thumb, and middle finger.
 A preschool child's motor skills are moderate, allowing the child to cut shapes out of paper, draw or trace over vertical lines with crayons, button their clothes, and pick up objects.
 A preferred hand dominates the majority of their activities.
 They also develop sensory awareness and interpret their environment by using their senses and moving accordingly.

 After the static tripod grasp, the next form is the dynamic tripod grasp.
 These are shown in a series through Schneck and Henderson's Grip Form chart.
 Based on the accuracy and form of hold the child will be ranked either from 1–10 or 1–5 of how well they are able to complete the dynamic tripod grasp while properly writing.
 In conjunction with accuracy and precision the child will be able to properly position a writing utensil in terms of implement diameter as well as form and grip strength.
 Proper handwriting and drawing fall deeper into a category of graphomotor skills.

 The National Centre of Teaching and Learning illustrates the abilities that preschool children should have improved through their fine motor skills in several domains.
 Children use their motor skills by sorting and manipulating geometric shapes, making patterns, and using measurement tools to build their math skills.
 By using writing tools and reading books, they build their language and literacy.
 Arts and crafts activities like cutting and gluing paper, finger painting, and dressing up develops their creativity.
 Parents can support this development by intervening when the child does not perform the fine motor activity correctly, making use of several senses in a learning activity, and offer activities that the child will be successful with.

-Developmental disabilities may stop a child doing things that involve motor skills such as drawing or building blocks.
+Developmental disabilities such as autism or cerebral palsy may stop a child doing things that involve motor skills such as drawing or building blocks.
 Fine motor skills acquired during this stage aids in the later advancement and understanding of subjects such as science and reading.
 A study by the American Journal of Occupational Therapy, which included twenty-six preschool children who had received occupational therapy on a weekly basis, showed overall advancements in their fine motor skill area.
 The results showed a link between in-hand manipulation, hand–eye coordination, and grasping strength with the child's motor skills, self-care and social function.
 These children were shown to have better mobility and self-sustainment.